 The most recent U.S. census found that 92% of American households owned at least one car.
 If you run a dealership, that’s great news.

-With around 18,000 car dealerships across the country, the auto industry faces some of the fiercest competition when it comes to sales.
+However, with around 18,000 car dealerships across the country, you face stiff competition when it comes to sales.

-Your attraction marketing strategies don’t always have to be expensive or time-consuming.
+The good news is that the best attraction marketing strategies don’t necessarily have to be expensive, time-consuming, or over-the-top.

-Instead, we propose that dealerships focus their marketing efforts on enhancing the weak points in the traditional dealership experience—which, according to a study by Cox Auto, revolve around the initial customer research process.
+To sidestep the chatter, focus your dealership’s marketing efforts on building up the weak points in the traditional dealership experience — which, according to a study by Cox Auto, relate to customers’ initial research stage.

-What better way to convince someone they want to buy a new car, before they’ve even thought of it themselves, than putting them in the front (or back) seat of your latest and greatest model.
+The best way to help someone decide to buy a new car is to put them in the front (or back) seat of your latest and greatest model.

-As part of the agreement, adorn your vehicle with a branded license plate cover, plenty of business cards, and complete it with an exclusive discount for riders who visit your dealership!
+Set up your vehicles with a branded license plate cover and plenty of business cards, and complete the package with a special discount for riders who visit your dealership.

 Photo Credit: Automotive News